vihari/vihari.github.io/publications.md

 ### Research Theme
 This is an exciting time to be working in AI.
 We are witnessing close to human performance on range of learning tasks.
-However, the learning systems are far from closing the gap with humans for various reasons.
-Lack of robustness due to changing environment (domain) is one.
+However, the learning systems are far from closing the gap with human-intelligence for various reasons.
+Lack of robustness under changing environment (domain) is one.
-For example, a self-driving car that is trained to drive on clear days deployed on a rainy, foggy or snowy day.
-Or a changing accents for an Automatic Speech Recognition engine.
+For example, a self-driving car that is trained to drive on clear days deployed on a rainy day; Or changing accents for an Automatic Speech Recognition engine.
+I work on fixing the robustness gap under three broad settings shown below.

-* **Domain Generaliation (DG)**: When the target environment/domain is unknown, you prepare for the worst when training on the available source domains.
+* **Domain Generaliation (DG)**: When the target domain is unknown, you prepare for the worst when training on the available source domains.
 [3][1]
 * **Domain Transfer**: If a representative target domain is provided, how best to transfer the knowledge for optimal performance on the target?
 [2]
 * **Supervised Robustness**: What if we know, at a high-level, the nature of target domains?
 This is in relation to the DG problem, unlike DG not all components of domain variation are important.